 What works best for you as a couple.
 Are you more comfortable keeping your money in your account or do you literally want to share all things and have a joint account?

 Where do you want to live?
 Have you discussed with your partner the perfect place you see yourself living in?
 Is it in line with their idea?
 Are you looking to relocate overseas, or to a countryside or stay in the city?

 Couples should discuss if they want to buy or rent their house.
 I know some people just don’t want the hassle of a mortgage and being tied down and some people appreciate the security and the ownership that comes with owning your own home.
 You need to definitely have a conversation about this, once again it will help to minimise arguments later on down the line.

 Who’s going to be doing the cooking most nights, will you take it in terms or will one of you be the designated chef?
 Will the same apply to the cleaning of the house?
 Are you a traditional couple who thinks it’s the woman’s place to cook or clean or are you a modern couple who will simply take it in turns and divide the house chores evenly?

 If you do want children, have you and your partner discussed what type of education you want your children to receive.
 Are you into private school education, boarding school or a state school.
 My partner and I butted heads on this subject.
 He grew up in private schools and I grew up in state schools.
 And we both have different experiences of each.

-Once again if you and your partner have decide that you want children, have a think about who you would want the God parents to be.
+Once again if you and your partner have decided that you want children, have a think about who you would want the Godparents to be.
 Gosh there really is so much to talk about before you get married.